Stillat/antlers-layouts/README.md

                 :variable_three="title" /}}
 ```

-> It is important to note that the `layout:share` template will only pass custom variables to the standard `layout.antlers.html` template file, and custom layouts located within the `resources/views/layouts/` folder.
+> It is important to note that the `layout:share` Tag will only pass custom variables to the standard `layout.antlers.html` template file, and custom layouts located within the `resources/views/layouts/` folder.

 Our custom variables created using the `layout:share` Tag will now be available to us in our layout file like any other variable: